Monreale Cathedral: its Fascinating History From Norman Conquest to today's iconic landmark

 The interior is a true masterpiece in decoration and design.

-But yes, the real masterpiece waits at the interior.
+But yes, the real masterpiece waits in the interior.
 The walls and ceilings of the cathedral are covered in golden mosaics.
-This 102 meters (335 ft) long and 40 meters (130 ft) wide basilica has about 2 tons of gold on its walls.
+This 335-foot-long and 130-foot-wide basilica has about 2 tons of gold on its walls.

 The mosaics depict scenes from the Bible and the lives of the saints.
-Around the top of the nave runs a story of Genesis, like some very expensive silent comic.
+Around the top of the nave, a story of Genesis runs like some very expensive silent comic.

-And then there's the "All Ruling" Christ in the style of the Eastern Orthodox Church.
-An example of Norman's ability to cooperate.
-At least after the fighting was done.
+And then there's the "All Ruling Christ" in the style of the Eastern Orthodox Church.
+An example of Norman's ability to cooperate with different religions.

 Christ Pantocrator in Monreale Cathedral"The All Ruling Christ" is a common theme in Norman cathedrals in Sicily.

 In fact, the whole cathedral bears witness to this collaboration with three distinct cultures: the Norman, the Byzantine, and the Arab.
-In this, it reflects the Sicilian culture of the time.
+This reflects the Sicilian culture of the time.

 The marble columns supporting the church date back to ancient Rome.
 The Pope sent them from Rome - probably to remind people that he, too, was still there.